 Silence was louder than any noise, and I constantly wanted to break it, to snap the throbbing, ringing quiet.

 I went over to his kitchen, not really feeling guilty because I'd seen him demolish our kitchen frequently on his visits south.
 Not hungry, but knowing forcing something now would be better than the nausea, migraine, and stomach cramps later, I grabbed a yogurt.
 Strawberry because everything else was disgusting.
 Then I hunted down a spoon before fleeing to my room.
-I opened up my bags, got changed into my favourite baggy Billabong t-shirt, and then shuddered as I took off my little blue, beaded scarf.
+I opened my bags, got changed into my favourite baggy Billabong t-shirt, and then shuddered as I took off my little blue, beaded scarf.

 Ah!
 It's so much cooler here.
 It will really expand my dressing options.